tephrocactus/lbs-rs/README.md

 # LBS
-Library name stands for "Lazy Binary Serialization".
+Library name stands for Lazy Binary Serialization.
 We call it "lazy" because it does not serizalize/deserialize struct fields initialized with default values like `0`, `0.0`, `""`, `Option::None`, empty containers and so on.
 This simple technique makes LBS much faster than other binary serialization libraries **when it comes to large structures**.

 LBS emerged from a highload project which demands very cheap deserialization of large structures (about 160 fields) where only some fields are explicitly filled and others are initialized with default values.